zertyz/reactive-mutiny/README.md

 Docs will still be improved.
 Meanwhile, the following sequence is suggested for new users of this crate:
   1) Look at the `examples/`;
-  2) Inspect the `reactive-socket` crate;
+  2) Study the type aliases in `reactive-mutiny::prelude::advanced::*` -- at this point, it is safe to trust the docs will provide everything you'll need;
-  3) Study the type aliases in `reactive-mutiny::prelude::advanced::*` -- at this point, it is safe to trust the docs will provide everything you'll need.
+  3) For an advanced usage example, inspect the `reactive-messaging` crate -- in special, how easily & decoupled the reactive abstractions allow upgrading a processor that doesn't pass any answers back to one that does pass them back to the peers.

 # Comparisons